Jimmie Lou Fisher

-Jimmie Lou Fisher (December 31, 1941 – July 11, 2022) was an American politician who was the longest serving Arkansas State Treasurer in Arkansas history.
+Jimmie Lou Fisher (née Cooper; December 31, 1941 – July 11, 2022) was an American politician from Arkansas.
+A Democrat, she was the longest serving State Treasurer in Arkansas history.

 Early life and career

-Fisher was born in Delight, Arkansas on December 31, 1941, the eldest of the five children of Joyce Nutt Cooper and Tollie H. Cooper.
+Jimmie Lou Cooper was born in Delight, Arkansas on December 31, 1941, the eldest of the five children of Joyce Nutt Cooper and Tollie H. Cooper.
 Her father was a professional basketball player and school teacher and her mother was a high school basketball coach.
 During her childhood, the family relocated to five different towns in Greene and Faulkner counties when her father took a job as a school superintendent.
 She attended school at Delaplaine School in Delaplaine, Arkansas.
 She graduated from Vilonia High School, and attended Arkansas State College in Jonesboro, Arkansas.
-She started her public career as a worker for Arkansas Louisiana Gas Company.
-After working in a department store, an insurance firm and accounting firm she went to politics.
+She married George Fisher in 1959, and started her career working for the Arkansas Louisiana Gas Company.
+She and her husband had a son who died in infancy, and their marriage ended in the late 1970s.
+After working in a department store, an insurance firm and accounting firm, Fisher began her political career.
 Then she became an active member of the local Democratic Party.
 She was elected Treasurer of Greene County, Arkansas, in 1970, and went on to serve four two-year terms, until in 1979, when newly elected Governor Bill Clinton, appointed her Auditor of State.

 Aside from that, she was very active in Democratic politics at the same time.
 She served as Vice Chairman of the Arkansas Democratic State Committee from 1976 to 1978 and went on to serve as a member of the Democratic National Committee during the same time period, 1976–1978.
 In 1978, she helped run then Arkansas Attorney General Bill Clinton's ultimately successful run for governor, serving as his 1st Congressional District Coordinator.